 These decisions form the basis of the scheme’s strategy, but they also define a Fiduciary Manager’s mandate, including contractual terms and key performance indicators (KPIs).

 Some trustees worry that appointment of a Fiduciary Manager cedes too much control.
 By making the important strategy decisions, hard-coding KPIs in the fiduciary’s contract and monitoring progress, the trustees would remain very much in control.
-We’d argue delegation of investment decisions to a Fiduciary Manager enables trustees to spend more time on the issues for which they are best placed e.g. long-term objectives, sponsor covenant, member communications, etc.
+We’d argue that the fiduciary management of assets enables trustees to spend more time on the issues for which they are best placed, such as long-term objectives, sponsor covenant, and member communications, among others.

 Cardano is a purpose-built, privately owned Fiduciary Manager.
 This is what we do.